When You Know There Is More: How Brenda Battle Learned to Read the Seasons of Her Career

 You're the expert, right?

-How do you how I'll ask this
+How do you ask this question?

 How do you deal with yourself